 Professor Eqtedari it is a great pleasure for me to have an interview with you regarding medieval history and its geographical history.
 When is the Iranian medieval time and to which phases do you divide the history of Iran?

-I disagree with dividing the Iranian history to separate periods; I believe that the Iranian history must be studied on the basis of an interrupted continuous flow of events.
+I disagree with dividing Iranian history to separate periods; I believe that Iranian history must be studied on the basis of an interrupted continuous flow of events.
 The history of Iran is constructed by interlinking rings of dynasties starting with Elamite, Assyrian, Sumer, and Akkad and followed by the Achaemenid, Parthian and, the Sassanian empires.
 The Islamic era started with the Taherids, Saffarids, and the Samanids and then linked to the Qajar and the Pahlavi dynasties.
-Many social, military, economic and cultural events occurred whose effects are now tangible.
-To give an example, ISIS emerges out of Wahhabi movement resulted from Salafism which has a long history in the Islamic world.
+Many social, military, economic, and cultural events occurred whose effects are now tangible.
+To give an example, ISIS emerges out of the Wahhabi movement resulting from Salafism which has a long history in the Islamic world.
 The other example is the establishment of the Safavid empire whose bases were founded in the Mongol and Timurid empires.
-In the continuation to pre-Safavid incidents, Dutch and British merchants were expelled from Iran in Shah Abbas reign.
+In the continuation to pre-Safavid incidents, Dutch and British merchants were expelled from Iran in Shah Abbas's reign.
 To conclude, we have no medieval period as a separate era from its past and future.

 You have done much research on the geography of Iran.
 Which regions do you regard parts of the Iranian historical geography?